spotinst/terraform-provider-spotinst/docs/resources/ocean_aks_np.md

 * `fallback_to_ondemand` - (Optional) If no spot VM markets are available, enable Ocean to launch regular (pay-as-you-go) nodes instead.
 * `draining_timeout` - (Optional) Time in seconds to allow the node to drain before it is terminated.
 The parameter value will be in range `[300-3600]`.
 * `spot_percentage` - (Optional) Percentage of spot VMs to maintain.
+* `should_utilize_commitments` - (Optional, Default: `false`) Determines whether to utilize any existing Azure Savings Plans or Reserved Instances associated with the subscription for On-Demand VMs.
 * `tag` - (Optional) A maximum of 10 unique key-value pairs for VM tags in the virtual node group.
   * `key` - (Optional) Tag key for VMs in the cluster.
   * `value` - (Optional) Tag value for VMs in the cluster.